Are You Looking for Closure?

 The more we can control the immediate environment around us, the “safer” we feel.
 This will entail making others feel “safe” around you as well.
 If you have an argument with someone and they walk away, it is an incomplete process.
-The solution is a controlled conversation without the emotional hijack.
+The solution is to wait until the initial emotion has settled and make the decision to have a controlled conversation without the emotional hijack.
 This will complete the process.

 How To Complete The Process

 Telling someone to “calm down” is not a process.
 It is also ineffective.
 Try it: The next time someone loses control around you, tell them to “CALM DOWN” and see what happens.
 A word of caution: this is only for those of you who need to FEEL to learn.
 Also, telling people to “THINK POSITIVE” is just as ineffective.
 It is ineffective because, like “calm down,” it fails to make us really explore the present emotions as it pushes the negative feelings aside.
 As counter-intuitive as it may sound, these negative feelings and understanding why they exist are the keys to effective emotional management.